phunanon/Chika/README.md

 `and` N arg: returns true if all args truthy.

-`=` N arg: equality, returns true if N items are of the same type, length, and byte equality.
+`=` N arg: equality, true if all args are of the same type, length, and byte equality.
+Compares ints by value.

 `==` N arg: equity, returns true if N items are of byte equality.